okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/role-assignment/index.md

 <ApiLifecycle access="ea" />
 When using IAM-based Standard Roles the same concepts as Custom Roles apply with the following distinctions:
 1. IAM-based standard roles can only be used with predefined Resource Sets.
 2. For both IAM-based Standard Roles and Resource Sets, there is a predefined constant `id`.
-This `id` will always be the `type` of the Role or Resource Set.
+This `id` is always the `type` of the Role or Resource Set.

 | Role id (type)                                          | Applicable Resource Set id (type)    |
 | :------------------------------------------------------ | :----------------------------------- |